vardanbarsegyan/vardanbarsegyan.github.io/README.md

 ## Privacy

 Google Analytics 4 is enabled through `_config.yml`.
-The societal-impact page links to a Google Form; submissions and Google’s handling of form data occur on Google’s service.
+The Impact page links to a Google Form; submissions and Google’s handling of form data occur on Google’s service.
 The public privacy notice is in `_pages/terms.md`.

 ## Credits and license